AztechMC/Modern-Industrialization/docs/MACHINE_MODELS.md

-# JSON machine models
+# Machine models
-Each machine model in MI consists of a casing, and a set of overlays.
+Each machine model in MI consists of two parts:
-The casing is the core cube of the machine that can never be rotated, and may be reused for multiple machines or by multiblock hatches.
+- A casing: the core cube of the machine.
+It that can never be rotated, and may be reused for multiple machines or by multiblock hatches.
+- A set of overlays: extra textures applied on some sides.

 ## Casing models
 The top, side and bottom textures of a casing must be `modern_industrialization:textures/casing/<casing name>/{top,side,bottom}.png`.
-For the rest, casings are loaded automatically when requested by a machine model.
+The textures are loaded automatically for all registered casings, hence there is no JSON model for casings.

 ## Machine models
+A machine model JSON file defines which overlays are applied on which sides of the machine.
+The JSON file must be located at `modern_industrialization:models/machine/<machine name>.json`.

 Example JSON:
 ```json5
 {